Isla Vista attacks: Gun control and mental health

 Democratic Senator Richard Blumenthal from Connecticut advocated for the reinstatement of gun-control measures previously declined by Congress following the 2012 Sandy Hook school shooting, saying such legislation might have prevented Rodger's shooting spree.
 Blumenthal noted the necessity of refocusing gun-control initiatives around mental health issues, and the urgent need for enhanced resources to support people with mental illnesses.
-In his address, Michaels-Martinez's father attributed the attacks to the "craven, irresponsible" actions of politicians and the National Rifle Association (NRA), accusing the NRA of prioritizing gun rights above public safety.
+In his address, Michaels-Martinez's father attributed the attacks to the "craven, irresponsible" actions of politicians and the NRA, accusing the NRA of prioritizing gun rights above public safety.
 Subsequently, Martinez said he wanted members of Congress to stop calling him to offer condolences for his son's death and appealed to the public to unite with him in "demanding immediate action" on gun control from Congress members.
 He extended his sympathies toward Rodger's parents.

 Timothy F. Murphy, a Pennsylvania Representative and clinical psychologist, presented his bipartisan mental-health reform as a solution and called on Congress to enact it.
 Santa Barbara Assembly members Das Williams and Nancy Skinner introduced legislation that would allow law enforcement, close relatives, or roommates to request a court order for the confiscation of firearms from individuals deemed a serious risk to themselves or others.
 State Senator Hannah-Beth Jackson also proposed a bill enforcing officers to consult a state firearms registry during assessments of potential threats to personal or public safety.
 Jackson's bill received unanimous Senate approval in August 2014.
 Williams' and Skinner's bill passed through both legislative chambers but was opposed by the NRA and other groups advocating for Second Amendment rights, and launched statewide robocall campaigns against it.
 Williams noted the external origin of the calls and maintained the legislation had received significant bipartisan support.
 Governor Jerry Brown ultimately signed both bills into law in September 2014, making California the first state to enact a red flag law that allows family members to petition courts to remove weapons from persons deemed a threat.